privacy-tech-lab/gpc-optmeowt/README.md

 - `cookies`: Allows OptMeowt to place opt out cookies in your browser
 - `tabs`: Allows OptMeowt to keep track of HTTP headers per tab to show you the opt out status of the current site in a popup

-## Files and Directories in this Repo
+## Directories in this Repo

-- `src/`: Contains the main contents of the OptMeowt browser extension.
+- `src/`: Main contents of the OptMeowt browser extension.
-- `src/assets`: Contains the graphical elements of the extension, including the logos and button images.
+- `src/assets`: Graphical elements of the extension, including logos and button images.
-- `src/libs`: Contains all of the libraries used in the browser extension.
+- `src/background`: Listeners for events and logic for placing cookies.
+- `src/data`: Definitions of headers, cookies, and privacy flags.
-- `src/options`: Contains the UI elements and scripts for the supplemental options page.
+- `src/options`: UI elements and scripts for the supplemental options page.
-- `src/popup`: Contains the UI elements and scripts for the popup inside the extensions bar.
+- `src/popup`: UI elements and scripts for the popup inside the extensions bar.
-- `src/json`: Contains the JSON configuration files for OptMeowt's Do Not Sell cookies and headers.
-- `src/json/cookies_3p.json`: Contains the 3rd party opt out cookies collected from various ad networks (especially those set by the [DAA's CCPA Opt Out Tool for the Web](https://optout.privacyrights.info/?c=1)).
-- `src/json/cookiesUserCustom.json`: JSON file where _users can place their own custom opt out cookies_ to be used by OptMeowt.
-- `src/json/headers.json`: Contains the opt out HTTP header specs used by OptMeowt.
-- `src/background.html`: OptMeowt's background page.
-Launches all critical extension scripts and libraries.
-- `src/background.js`: This is the main script running OptMeowt.
-It controls all of the major backend, regarding whether the extension is on/off, sending the Do Not Sell signal, etc.
-- `src/contentScript.js`: This is the main supplemental script that passes data to `background.js` and runs on every webpage loaded.
-- `src/cookie_lists_json.js`: Handles placing all of the opt out cookies stored in `cookies_3p.json` and `cookiesUserCustom.json`.
-This currently runs on OptMeowt's install or on an extension refresh.
-- `src/dom.js`: This is a JS file that implements the functionality of setting a DOM GPC signal to an outgoing request
-- `src/domainlist.js`: This is the main JS file that allows the extension to communicate with the `domain list` stored in the browser's local storage.
-- `src/manifest.json`: This provides the browser with metadata about the extension, regarding its name, permissions, etc.
-- `src/usprivacy.js`: Handles placing and updating 1st party opt out cookies (namely the IAB `usprivacy` string) for each site intended to receive Do Not Sell signals.
 - `ui-mockup`: Contains PDF and XD files demonstrating the preliminary mockup and analysis of OptMeowt.

 ## Third Party Libraries